MalasadaTech/thruntellisearch-learning/01 - WebInjects/07 - Resource - Thruntellisearch Template.md

 Sample URL to use as a reference:
 (Example: You can perform a reverse lookup using VT via this link - and you can observe the additional domains: https://www.virustotal.com/gui/ip-address/144.31.193.106/relations)

+## Additional Indicator

+List the additional indicator(s) you found:
+(Example: javascriptbasics[.]com)

 ## External Validation Method

 Description:
 (Example: You can use VT's comments in the community tab to validate via external validation.
-The comments in the following link shows that there is reporting on THREATfox that assesses javascriptbasics[.] is a TA2726 domain: https://www.virustotal.com/gui/domain/javascriptbasics.com/community)
+The comments in the following link shows that there is reporting on THREATfox that assesses javascriptbasics[.]com is a TA2726 domain: https://www.virustotal.com/gui/domain/javascriptbasics.com/community)

+## Internal Validation

+Link to show validation proof:
+(Example: The following link shows that javascriptbasics[.]com uses the same WebInject pattern: https://urlscan.io/result/0199d4c1-a59b-754d-97a3-97de08b1f9d2/#transactions)